-Requirements for matriculation to the second year in the School of Architecture include a selective submission of work and a written statement explaining your curation (300-word maximum).
-The intent is to provide the reviewers with a body of work that represents your abilities as a student applying for admission to the second year.
-The quality of the work presented will be assessed to determine if your work meets required, minimum performance standards.
-You will upload up to 15 images or pdf files and one file (pdf, word or text) containing your statement of intent to a portal on your ARCH 1002/1102 MOODLE page by the deadline.
+Requirements for matriculation to the Upper Division in the School of Architecture include a selective submission of design work AND a written statement of intent explaining your curation (300-word maximum).
+The objective is to provide the reviewers with a body of evidence that represents your abilities as a student applying for admission to the second year.
+The work presented will be assessed to determine if the quality meets required performance standards.
+You will upload a portfolio of images (15 max) jpeg or pdf files AND one file (pdf, word or text) containing your statement of intent to a portal on your ARCH 1002/1102 Moodle page by the deadline.

 Notification of Acceptance or Rejection